Pre-code HORROR Comics Book RETURNS!

-The book also features dozens of original art comic book covers and their final full color published versions along with some preliminary sketches illustrating the process of creating memorable pre-code horror cover art!
+Pre-Code Horror Comics Original Art Edition contains many original art comic book covers and their final full color published versions along with some preliminary black and white and color sketches that show the “step by step” creation of memorable pre-code horror cover art!
 Golden age comics masters including Warren Kremer, Lee Elias, John Chilly, Bernard Baily, and L.B.
 Cole, to name a few.

 Some more examples from the book: